mateusz-piotrowski/bash-profile-file/README.md

 ### Description

-This project is contain .bash_profile file with changes to improve communication using bash shell.
+This project contains .bash_profile file with changes to improve communication using bash shell.

 ### Motivation